What to Do If Your Dog Has Fleas

 Do you love taking your pup jogging or hiking in the mountains?
-After returning home, you may notice your pet incessantly scratching her skin.
-This is your first clue that she has inadvertently picked up a few unwanted hitchhikers!
+After returning home, you may notice your pet incessantly scratching their skin.
+Excessive scratching is the first clue that your pet has inadvertently picked up a few unwanted hitchhikers!

-If you notice your pet is scratching more than usual, it’s possible that they have fleas, in which case there are a few ways to resolve the issue.
+If you notice your pet is scratching more than usual, they may have fleas, in which case there are a few ways to resolve the issue.

 But how can you be sure it’s fleas?
 And what treatment gets rid of these parasites as quickly as possible?
 Here’s what you need to know.